arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 ---
 title: Guide to GIGA R1 Dual Cores
-description: Learn how to access and control the M4 and M7 cores on the GIGA R1
+description: Learn how to access and control the M4 and M7 cores on the GIGA R1, and how to communicate between them using RPC.
 author: Karl Söderby
 tags: [Dual Core, M4, M7]
 ---